The Mirror of Relationships

 So how do you find these reflections between you and your partner or anyone else who upsets you in life?

-Start by noticing when you get upset and get very clear about what is making you upset.
-Then see if that thing you are upset about is something that you are not at peace with about yourself or within your own life.
-If that seems challenging, call me.
-I will help you!
+Start by noticing when you get upset and try to get clear about what is making you upset.
+Then see if that thing is something that you are not at peace with about yourself or within your own life.
+Alternatively, if that seems challenging, we invite you to schedule a private session.
+Plan for at least 60 minutes.

 What is being reflected to you?